- About Us

 Jack Calhoun is global president of Banana Republic.
 He is responsible for managing all channels and markets for Banana Republic around the world.

-Jack joined Gap Inc. in 2003, coming from Charles Schwab & Co., where he was the executive vice president of Brand Management and Advertising.
-Prior to that, he spent six years leading teams at Foote, Cone & Belding and Young & Rubicam, where he served as general manager of the San Francisco office.
+Prior to joining Gap Inc., Jack was the executive vice president of Brand Management and Advertising at Charles Schwab & Co.
+Before that, he spent six years leading teams at Foote, Cone & Belding and Young & Rubicam.
 He also held marketing positions at Levi Strauss & Company and The Procter & Gamble Company.

-Jack currently serves on the Board of Directors of the San Francisco Opera, one of the world’s leading opera companies.
-He also served for five years on the Board of Directors of the national not-for-profit GLAAD (Gay and Lesbian Alliance Against Defamation) as well as on the Board of Directors of the Mitchell Gold furniture company.
+Jack currently serves on the Board of Directors of Kimpton Hotels and Restaurants, and the San Francisco Opera.
+He also served for five years on the Board of Directors of the national not-for-profit GLAAD (Gay and Lesbian Alliance Against Defamation) as well as the Mitchell Gold furniture company.

 President, Growth, Innovation and Digital

 In addition, Art served as executive vice president of Strategy & Operations.
-During this time, he played an integral role in the acquisition of Athleta.
+During this time, he played a crucial role in the acquisition of Athleta.
+He also played an integral role in starting and leading the company’s Franchise business.
 Art is a trustee on the board of Gap Foundation.

 Art came to Gap Inc. from The Boston Consulting Group, an international strategy and management consulting firm, where he served as senior vice president and director.